Animae-Magnae-Prodigus/blog/_posts/science-fiction/2024-10-20-Kelly-Robson-The-Three-Resurrections-of-Jessica-Churchill.md

 Why did the alien reject the hospital?

 # Overall: 2/9.
 Bad.
+I blackmail Kelly Robson.
 Since this is one of the author's first fiction, I would not like to blackmail her.
-But she should practise more on writing plots and building the world.
+But I changed my mind after I found that someone commented on her *Gods, Monsters and the Lucky Peach* that her entire plot is based on characters doing stupid and dangerous things like this unreasonable heroine and therefore almost none of her characters were lovable.
+It's somewhat against my principle of science fiction, that is to find the miracle created by the intelligent, and therefore I blackmail Kelly Robson.